Disney dreams

 Growing up, Beauty and the Beast was my favorite childhood movie.
 I loved the music, I loved the characters, I loved the story, I loved the enchanted rose, and most of all I loved Belle.

-At 5 years old, my favorite characteristic of Belle was that she had brown hair like me, but eventually I began appreciating her for her other characteristics such as her kindness, her bravery, her love of reading, and her selflessness.
+At 5 years old, my favorite characteristic of Belle was that she had brown hair like me, but eventually, I began appreciating her other characteristics such as her kindness, her bravery, her love of reading, and her selflessness.
 Belle’s goodness and light were so magical that they were eventually able to transform the bitter heart of the beast.
 Oh, and bonus - it paid off because the beast became a handsome prince and they lived happily ever.

 I am disappointed to admit that growing up I had “Disney-colored” glasses through which I viewed the world.
 I did my best to play by the rules, make my parents proud, and follow the script that dictated how I would eventually meet my Prince Charming and live happily ever after.

-After a divorce and a couple years of healing and introspection, it was surprising to realize that these Disney dreams may never have been mine along.
-Discovering what we want from life, something theoretically that should be intuitive, is actually one of the hardest questions we will have to answer.
 There is so much noise that we must constantly filter out from our family, friends and society that tell us what we should want and when we should want it.
 It’s easy to allow that white noise to keep us cruising through life on autopilot.
 I was for very long time.
-It took a traumatic life event to wake me up.
+It took a traumatic life event to finally wake me up.